UtrechtUniversity/cd2-ansible/overview-cd2.md

 -Actual publication of cohort metadata to the CD2 platform including publication to DataCite.
 The catalog-page for each measure will serve as a landingpage for the corresponding DataCite-publication.

-An essential part in this entire process is the taxanomy file
+An essential part in this entire process is the taxonomy file

 #### Taxonomy file(s)
 Each taxonomy file is an excel file containing all details of a specific study.